anonymous-author-265/ICSE-2022-submission/data/README.md

 - **Operands**: Comma-separated list of operands.
 The number of operands must be appropriate for each constraint type.
 See the study description for more details.

 - **Data Set**: Optional data set identifier for each constraint.
 It will be output verbatim with the result of each constraint.

+### Using Lasso with the New Data

+To use Lasso on the new data, supply the constraints and system source code to the tool.
+For example:

+        ./gradlew run --args="./new-constraints.csv ./new-data-set ./lasso-results"

+See the corresponding [readme](../code/README.md) for more details.

 ## References